awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)

    1. Repeat these substeps for each private subnet in your VPC\.

-1. Tag your public subnets so that Kubernetes knows that it can use them for public load balancers\.
+1. Tag your public subnets so that Kubernetes knows that it can use them for external load balancers\.

    1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.